Exploring non-Euclidean photonics: Pseudosphere microlaser: Stability computations of periodic geodesics

 In this subsection, we consider a truncated tractoid.
 Once again, it is much more convenient to work in the Poincaré half-plane because the lower boundary at $u=0$ and the top boundary at $u = u_{max}$ are respectively mapped to the straight horizontal lines $y=1$ and $y=y_{max}= \cosh(u_{max})$.
 The periodic geodesics studied in Sec. \ref{subsec_4_2} still exist provided that $u_{max}$ is high enough, ie. that $\theta_{M, P}$ is smaller than a maximal angle $\theta_{max} = \arccos\left( \frac{1}{y_{max}}\right)$.
 They remain marginally stable.

 However, rays can also be reflected on the top boundary and therefore a new type of periodic geodesic appears.
-Since the top boundary is also a straight horizontal line, the reflection angles are going to be preserved.
-It entails that such periodic geodesics are composed of a series of identical patterns, made of arc circles.
+Since the top boundary is also a straight horizontal line, the reflection angles are preserved.
+It entails that such periodic geodesics are composed of a series of identical patterns, made of circular arcs as illustrated in Fig. \ref{fig:schema_PG_type2}.
 Each such periodic geodesic is uniquely identified by a pair of positive relatively prime integers that will also be called $(M, P)$, $M$ being the number of reflections on the lower boundary and $P$ the rotation number.
 The $(4,3)$ periodic geodesic is sketched in Fig. \ref{fig:schema_PG_type2}.

 Once again, $L_{M, P}$ is the total length of the $(M, P)$ periodic geodesics, $\theta_{M, P}$ the complementary angle of the incident angle on the lower boundary and $\alpha_{M, P}$ the incident angle on the upper boundary (cf. Fig. \ref{fig:schema_PG_type2} for the notations).
 After simplification, we obtain